 For security personnel, a reliable torch with a full, bright beam can be an invaluable instrument of personal safety, even as it enables better job performance.
 An inferior model, on the other hand, may cause its user all manner of unforeseen problems.

 If using a hand-held torch is part of your job, you’ll know that there is no better option on the market right now than an LED torch.

-In this handy guide, we’ll be taking a detailed look at these lovely little light-givers.
+In this handy guide, we’ll be taking a detailed look at the best torch.
 What are they made of?
 How do they work?
 And what should you look for if you’re thinking of buying one.

 So without further delay, let there be light!

 How an LED Torch Works

 LED, as you probably know, stands for Light Emitting Diode.
 An LED is a semiconductor light source that reacts to electric current passing through it by emitting a bright light.

 This light can appear in a wide variety of different colours, but white light (the kind we’re focussing on in this feature) is accomplished either via the use of multiple semiconductors, or a layer of light-emitting phosphor contained within the device itself.

 LEDs are different from traditional incandescent bulbs because they produce light differently.
 Where LEDs produce light via a semiconductor, traditional light bulbs do so by passing electricity through an electric light filament.
 This also differs from energy saving bulbs, which use mercury vapour to produce UV light.